 Horses: We used 3 two-year old thoroughbred horses (2 males and one female).
-One of them was used as control while the other two were treated with Surcalce at the dosage of 1 ml/20 kg body weight every 20 days.
+One of them was used as control while the other two were treated with Surcalce at the rate of 1 ml/20 kg weight every 20 days.

 Training protocol: The 3 horses were trained with the same exercise plan, which consisted in running on a high speed Treadmill five times a week.
 After an adaptation period the horses carried out the following protocol for a period of 4 months:

-Bone evaluation: The determination of cortical bone thickness of the dorsal side of 3rd Metacarpal (M3) pre- and post-treatment of the different horses was made by means of the standardized acquirement of X-ray plates which were evaluated with the measuring program SION IMAGE SOFTWARE.
-To compensate the effect of distortion caused by different distances of incidence of X-rays between plates and by the subsequent digitalization of the images, we worked on an arbitrary scale, using as the initial parameter the pre-treatment incidence.
+The determination of cortical bone thickness of the dorsal side of 3rd Metacarpal (M3) pre- and post-exposure to the treatment of the different horses was made by means of the standardized acquirement of X-ray plates which were evaluated with the measuring program SION IMAGE SOFTWARE.
+To compensate the effect of distortion between plates caused by different distances of incidence and by the subsequent digitalization of the images, we worked on an arbitrary scale, using as the initial parameter the pre-treatment incidence.
 Based on fixed points with slight bone variation, distances, scale and measuring points for the thickness of cortical bone were established in such a way that the measuring would be taken at the exact point in the pre- and post-treatment incidences.
 Measures were done in arbitrary units of distances (PIXEL).

 The plates of the control horse showed a left pre-training effect of 25 and also right pre training effect of 25.
 The post-training effects were of 24.07 to the left and 25.44 to the right.
 These results do not show significant differences between pre- and post-training plates.